What’s The Difference Between a Cyclone and A Hurricane?

 • Cyclone is a powerful low-pressure storm that usually forms in the tropics.
 Cyclone is the name used for these storms in India, Bangladesh, Pakistan, and many parts of the southern and south-eastern parts of the Arabian Peninsula.
 In the western Pacific, these storms are colloquially known as hurricanes.

-• Cyclones are low pressure systems that rotate counter clockwise in the Northern hemisphere.
+• Cyclones are low-pressure systems that rotate counterclockwise in the Northern Hemisphere.
 They are associated with an area of warm water in the western Pacific Ocean.
 With a diameter of around 1,000 miles, cyclones can be quite devastating.

 What is a Hurricane

 • A hurricane is a huge area of low pressure that spins in the same direction as the Earth’s rotation, like a miniature tornado.
 Since hurricanes spend so much time spinning, the wind constantly changes directions.
 The result is a storm with winds that can blow at speeds of over 90 miles per hour and gusts that can reach more than 150 miles per hour.
-Because their winds are constantly changing direction, hurricanes tend to devastate areas in their path without providing much-sustained wind.
+Because their winds are constantly changing direction, hurricanes tend to devastate areas in their path without providing much sustained wind.

 • A hurricane is a type of intense tropical cyclone.
 The word hurricane comes from the Spanish word huracán, which came from the Carib word huracán, which from the Arawakan word hurakan, which came from the native American term hurakan, which is related to the Tupi language and means “the illness that invades the water.”

-As said, there are many different types of storms in nature—hurricanes, typhoons, cyclones, and dust devils.
-Even though these terms may seem similar to those in other cultures—like the Indian Ocean’s cyclone—they are actually different.
+As said, there are many different types of storms in nature-hurricanes, typhoons, cyclones, and dust devils.
+Even though these terms may seem similar to those in other cultures the Indian Ocean’s cyclone-they are actually different.
 The main difference between a hurricane, a typhoon, a cyclone, and a dust devil can only be found in the eye of the storm.

 Cyclones and hurricanes are two of the most dangerous storms globally, yet they do not really look alike.
 They may be two of the deadliest storms, but that does not mean that they are the same thing.
 Hurricanes are caused by warm ocean water and wind, while a tornado is a spinning column of winds.
 Cyclone is also a term for different types of cyclones – from what causes one to what causes the other.
 So, if you’re looking for a good storm name for your next blog post, don’t call it a hurricane.